Iowa State Fair Trivia

 Approximately how many types of food can be purchased "on-a-stick" at the Fair?

-More than 50 foods are on a stick.
+More than 60 foods are available on-a-stick.
 The list includes pickle, pork chop, corn dog, corn on the cob, cotton candy, veggie dog, turkey drumstick, fried pickle, hot bologna, Monkey Tails, honey, deep fried candy bar, deep fried hot dog , chocolate covered cheesecake, pineapple, Chicken Lips, Cornbrat, salad, hard-boiled egg.
-Click here for the complete list!
+View the complete list!

 How many Fairs have been cancelled?